ankane/blind_index/README.md

 BlindIndex.master_key = Rails.application.credentials.blind_index_master_key
 ```

-## LIKE, ILIKE, and Fuzzy Searching
+## LIKE, ILIKE, and Full-Text Searching

-It’s not possible to use `LIKE`, `ILIKE`, or fuzzy searching on the database-level without leaking too much information about the data.
+It’s not possible to use `LIKE`, `ILIKE`, or full-text searching on the database-level without leaking too much information.
 Instead, search in memory.

 For `LIKE`, use: